-This is a brand-new exciting course that has been designed to encompass the ever wider-reaching arch of Digital Media and Art.
+This is an exciting course that has been designed to encompass the ever wider-reaching arch of Digital Media and Art.
 Candidates will be exposed to new concepts in making Art in a creative digital format, this will include using new software, equipment and technology practices.
-Students will develop the skills and knowledge needed to work in a variety of experimental ways as well as more traditional methods of animation and video.
+Students will develop the skills and knowledge needed to work in a variety of experimental ways as well as more traditional methods of photography, animation and videography.

-Students will experience studio photography, learn to edit work using Adobe Photoshop, After Effects, Adobe Premiere, and Adobe Illustrator to create exciting videos and animations, set and character design.
+Students will experience studio photography, learn to edit work using Adobe Photoshop, After Effects and Adobe Premiere to create exciting videos and animations and motion graphics.
 This will give students the ability to work towards generating their digital portfolio and proposal which will develop ideas based around concepts and a brief.